Cervical Screening Test frequently asked questions

 - What information is stored on the Cervix Screening Registry?

-- How do my results go on the Registry?
+- How do my results go on the Register?

-- Can I choose to 'opt off' the Registry?
+- Can I choose to 'opt off' the Register?

 - How can I update my contact details on the Registry?